 In practice, this information duty is fulfilled by the presentation of written Management Board reports, annual financial statements, the external auditor's reports (in addition, cf. Art.
-18 AoA), and regular status updates concerning safety matters, scientific usage of the facility, risk management, shareholders contributions, and equal opportunities aspects, etc. at diverse committee meetings.
+18 AoA), and regular status updates concerning operation, safety matters, scientific usage of the facility, risk management, shareholders contributions, ILO, R&D, and diversity aspects, etc. at diverse committee meetings.
 Subject and content of such documents are closely coordinated between the Management Board and the respective committee(s).
 The documents must be circulated at least 20 calendar days before the date of the meeting (cf. Art.
 7.3 RoP-Council).
 In case of an extraordinary meeting, they shall be circulated with the notice convening the meeting (cf. Art.
 7.3 RoP-Council).